Simon Towneley: Honours

-Towneley was appointed High Sheriff of Lancashire for 1971 and Lord Lieutenant of Lancashire from 1976 to 1996.
+Towneley was appointed a Knight of the Order of Saint John in October 1976.

-Towneley was appointed a Knight Commander of the Royal Victorian Order in the 1994 New Year Honours.
+He was made a Knight Commander of the Royal Victorian Order in the 1994 New Year Honours.

+He was also awarded the Catholic honour of being appointed a Knight Commander of the Order of St. Gregory the Great.

+In 1990, Towneley was only the fifth person to be awarded a companionship of the Royal Northern College of Music.

-Personal life and death
+Personal life

 Towneley married his second cousin Mary Fitzherbert, the third of six children of Cuthbert Fitzherbert, from a well-off recusant English Roman Catholic family.
 She was a keen endurance equestrian, repeating Dick Turpin's ride from London to York and opening up what became known as the Mary Towneley Loop on the Pennine Bridleway.

-Lady Towneley died in 2001 from cancer, at the age of 65.
-The couple had seven children; one son and six daughters including the author K. M. Grant.
+The couple had seven children; one son and six daughters: